hernanponcedeleon/Dat3M/README.md

 ```
 The -cat,-scat,-tcat options specify the paths to the CAT files.

-For programs written in the .pts format, \<source> and \<target> specify the architectures to which the program will be compiled.
+For programs written in the .c or .pts format, \<source> and \<target> specify the architectures to which the program will be compiled.
 They must be one of the following:
 - none
 - tso
 - power
 - arm
 - arm8

+Program written in .litmus format do not require such options.

 Other optional arguments include:
 - -m, --mode {knastertarski, idl, kleene}: specifies the encoding for fixed points.
 Knaster-tarski (default mode) uses the encoding introduced in [2].
 Mode idl uses the Integer Difference Logic iteration encoding introduced in [1].
 Kleene mode uses the Kleene iteration encoding using one Boolean variable for each iteration step.